R-M-Patel/github-pages-with-jekyll/_posts/2021-02-22-Helloworld.md

-Quickly drafting a new page
+Quickly drafting a new page for the second attempt